-- The RSPG recommends that Member States continue to investigate sharing opportunities between spectrum usage for public order, security and defence purposes, and other spectrum use whenever feasible. - The RSPG recommends that Member States and the European Commission consider Common Security and Defence Policy issues using spectrum when developing harmonisation measures supporting EU Public Policies using spectrum. - The RSPG confirms the need to maintain in new RSPP references to public order, security and defence as a national competence as mentioned in Radio Spectrum Decision (art.1), the current RSPP (Decision 243/2012/EU) (art1) and noted by EECC.
+- The RSPG recommends that Member States and the European Commission consider Common Security and Defence Policy issues using spectrum when developing harmonisation measures supporting EU Public Policies using spectrum. - The RSPG confirms the need to maintain in new RSPP references to public order, security and defence as a national competence as mentioned in Radio Spectrum Decision (art.1), the current RSPP (Decision 243/2012/EU) (art1) and noted by EECC.